Ysulail/aws-cloud-quest-projects/Project06_ConnectingVPCs/README.md

 # Project06 Connecting VPCs

 ## 📌 Project Overview
-This project focuses on enabling seamless communication between departments by connecting isolated VPCs.
-Each department (Marketing, Development, Finance) was placed in its own VPC for logical separation.
-However, to streamline access to shared resources—especially Finance reports—VPC peering was used to bridge the communication gap between these networks.
+In this project, I worked on connecting different departments in the organization by enabling communication between their VPCs.
+This helped the teams access shared data more easily and improved productivity.

 ## 🚀 Key Features & Services
 - **VPC Peering** for interconnecting networks.